 - Flash hoods: These are made from Nomex knit, flame-retardant rayon or other flame-retardant materials, usually constructed in several layers and designed to be worn beneath the helmet.

 - A breathing apparatus: A self-contained breathing apparatus provides compressed air from a tank worn on the firefighter's back.
-They're often made of steel or aluminum.
+These systems are often made of steel or aluminum.

-- Specialty gear: Specialty PPE can include a hazmat suit, a proximity suit made from reflective, metallic material to deflect the extreme heat of aircraft fires and similar situations or a personal flotation device for water rescues.
+- Specialty gear: Specialty turnout gear can include a hazmat suit, a proximity suit made from reflective, metallic material to deflect the extreme heat of aircraft fires and similar situations, or a personal flotation device for water rescues.

 - Turnout gear undergarments: Some firefighters prefer the superior cooling and wicking properties of synthetic fabrics.
 On the other hand, natural fibers like wool and cotton are far less likely to melt and adhere to the skin.
 Most undergarments, like other turnout gear, are made from a blend of strong, heat-resistant, synthetic aramid fibers and strengthening fibers like nylon or spandex.